Nicotinamide riboside: History

-In 2004, a previously unknown pathway was reported when nicotinamide riboside (NR) was identified as an additional NAD+ precursor in eukaryotes.
+In 2004, a previously unknown pathway was reported when nicotinamide riboside (NR) was identified as an additional NAD precursor in eukaryotes.

 NR is now recognized as a form of vitamin B_{3} which can be found in both cow and human milk.

-Once internalized into a cell, NR is rapidly phosphorylated by the activity of nicotinamide riboside kinase enzymes (NRK1 and NRK2) to form nicotinamide mononucleotide (NMN), bypassing the previously known biosynthetic routes to NAD+ production.
-NMN is then converted to NAD+ by NMN-adenylyltransferase (NMNAT).
+Once internalized into a cell, NR is rapidly phosphorylated by the activity of nicotinamide riboside kinase enzymes (NRK1 and NRK2) to form nicotinamide mononucleotide (NMN), bypassing the previously known biosynthetic routes to NAD production.
+NMN is then converted to NAD by NMN-adenylyltransferase (NMNAT).

 Research in mammals indicates that NRK1 is a cytosolic protein, encoded by the Nmrk1 gene.
 It is found in most tissues but predominantly in the liver and kidney.
 The NRK2 protein may be related to muscle tissue including cardiac muscle.
 It is encoded by the Nmrk2 gene and appears to be more highly expressed in cases of metabolic stress or cellular damage.

 Since different types of tissues display differing concentrations of NR and NRKs, it is likely that NR utilization will vary in different tissues.

-Metabolic studies indicate that NAD+, once considered a stable molecule, is continuously turned over and used, requiring tight regulation to maintain metabolic homeostasis.
+Metabolic studies indicate that NAD, once considered a stable molecule, is continuously turned over and used, requiring tight regulation to maintain metabolic homeostasis.
 NR utilization in mammals may involve both exogenous dietary sources and endogenous salvage processes that recycle intermediates.
-NR metabolism and the interactions of different NAD+ pathways continue to be studied.
+NR metabolism and the interactions of different NAD pathways continue to be studied.
 The NAM and NR pathways involve an amide group and are referred to as 'amidated' pathways.
 The pathways for de novo synthesis from tryptophan and from NA salvage are 'deamidated' pathways, which share a rate-limiting amidation enzyme NADsynthase1 (NADSYN).
-Disruptions or imbalances in NAD+ metabolism have been observed in many disease conditions, and the possibility of restoring NAD+ levels by administering NAD+ precursors is an area of interest for researchers.
+Disruptions or imbalances in NAD metabolism have been observed in many disease conditions, and the possibility of restoring NAD levels by administering NAD precursors is an area of interest for researchers.

 Biosynthesis

-Nicotinamide riboside (NR) is now known to be an NAD+ precursor, involved in the biosynthetic pathways that convert B3 vitamins into NAD+.
-NAD+ is primarily synthesized in mammals de novo from tryptophan, through the Priess-Handler pathway from nicotinic acid (NA) or via a salvage pathway from nicotinamide (NAM).
+Nicotinamide riboside (NR) is now known to be an NAD precursor, involved in the biosynthetic pathways that convert B_{3} vitamins into NAD.
+NAD is primarily synthesized in mammals de novo from tryptophan, through the Priess-Handler pathway from nicotinic acid (NA) or via a salvage pathway from nicotinamide (NAM).